byvapps/ByvStyles/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Requeriments

+Colors.json and Styles.js.
+Can be exported using zeplin ByvStyles extension

 ## Usage

 ### Colors